jdlph/Path4GMNS/README.md

 ```

 ### When Time-Dependent Link Travel Time Matters
 Link travel time is crucial in calculating accessibility.
-In the classic accessibility analysis, evalutaion networks are usually considered to be static in terms of link travel time, which is determined by link length and link free-flow speed under a specific mode.
+In the classic accessibility analysis, evaluation networks are usually considered to be static in terms of link travel time, which is determined by link length and link free-flow speed under a specific mode.
 The free-flow speed comes from either link.csv or settings.yml (both are denoted as "free_speed").
 When they are different, the minimum of these two will be adopted.
 The cases demonstrated above are all falling within this category.

 Link travel time varies over time so does accessibility.
 When the time-dependent accessibility is of interested, time-dependent link travel time (i.e., VDF_fftt from a given demand period in link.csv) will come into play by overwriting the (static) link free-flow speed.
 This new feature is now part of v0.7.3 and is illustrated as below.